fwcd/d2/README.md

 In this volume, add configuration files as described in [the configuration section](#configuration).

+> [See here](https://stackoverflow.com/a/55683656) for instructions on how to copy files into a Docker volume

 You can then use `docker-compose build` to build the image and `docker-compose up` to run it (add the `-d` flag to run it in daemonized mode).

 ### With Kubernetes (Helm)